km1chno/overleaf-sync-rs/README.md

 Obviously, the list is dynamic and hopefully the tool will get more reliable and versatile as the project grows.

-- The project not been properly field-tested yet, therefore it is **not advised to use it with crucial and/or large projects, the tool is overriding files both on your local machine and Overleaf servers, so unforeseen bugs can have destructive effects.
-The developers of `overleaf-sync` do not take responsibility for any harm the tool causes**.
+- The project not been properly field-tested yet, therefore it is **not advised to use it with crucial and/or large projects, the tool is overriding files both on your local machine and Overleaf servers, so unforeseen bugs can have destructive effects. <ins>The developers of `overleaf-sync` do not take responsibility for any harm the tool causes</ins>**.

 - No one knows what happens if you try to synchronize projects that someone else is currently working on.

-- Currently, you can only push files to the root directory of project on Overleaf, not to subdirectories.
+- Currently, **<ins>you can only push files to the root directory of project on Overleaf</ins>**, not to subdirectories.
 Getting rid of this limitation is planned and you can track it here [#5](https://github.com/km1chno/overleaf-sync-rs/issues/5).

 ## 💡 Example usage